-VIRTUAL Blended Adult Mental Health First Aid
+VIRTUAL Adult Mental Health First Aid

 Upcoming Course Dates (Register by clicking on the desired date below)

-The Blended Adult Mental Health First Aid course (2-hour self-paced, 4.5 scheduled online session) focuses on recognizing the patterns of thoughts, feelings, behaviors, and appearance that show there might be a mental health challenge rather than focusing on specific illness.
+The VIRTUAL Adult Mental Health First Aid course (2-hour self-paced, 4.5 scheduled online session) focuses on recognizing the patterns of thoughts, feelings, behaviors, and appearance that show there might be a mental health challenge rather than focusing on specific illness.
 Participants are taught an action plan they can apply to crisis and non-crisis scenarios.

-Blended Adult Mental Health First Aid is a public education program.
+Virtual Adult Mental Health First Aid is a public education program.
 It teaches adults how to recognized the signs and symptoms that suggest a possible mental health problem or substance use challenge, how to listen non-judgmentally and give reassurance to a person experiencing a mental health or substance use challenge and how to refer the person to appropriate professional help and support services.

 By the end of the course, participants will: